IT-Academy-BCN/ita-directory/documents/docs/Back-end/02-error_handler.md

 ## routeFoundHandler

-This function returns error 404 when we pass an invalid or non-existent endpoint
+This function returns error 404 when we pass an invalid or non-existent endpoint.

 ## errorHandler